 War and Social Upheaval: World War I--Country Overviews

-Here we will collect overviews of the experiences of individual countries in World War I. The central conlict was the tension between Germany and France.
+Here we are collecting overviews of the experiences of individual countries in World War I. The central conlict was the tension between Germany and France.
 This time French diplomats were careful not to face Germany alone.
 In the end, Germany defeated Russia and destroyed the offensiveccapability of the French Army, but was defeated by the British and American Armies.
 The war in many ways was the central event of the 20th century and the consequences of the War affected much of the 20th century and have not yet fully played out.
 We do not yet have many extensive country entries here, but have begun to collect information.
 Here we have included notonly the belligerent countries, but also colonies and areas that were to emerge as independent countries after the War.

 Countries A-E